Ijaz101/SQL_Retail_Sales1/README.md

-# SQL_Retail_Sales1
-  Creating the Database named Retail_Sales
+Retail Sales Data Analysis

+Overview

+This project is a SQL-based retail sales data analysis that provides various insights into customer transactions.
+The dataset consists of sales transactions, including details such as date, time, customer demographics, product categories, quantity sold, and total sales amount.

+The SQL queries used in this project cover a wide range of data analysis techniques, including aggregation, filtering, ranking, and grouping.
+The objective is to extract meaningful insights and trends from the retail sales data.

+Database Schema

+The project starts by creating a table Retail_sales with the following fields:

 DROP TABLE IF EXISTS Retail_sales;
 CREATE TABLE Retail_sales(
     transactions_id INT PRIMARY KEY,
     sale_date DATE,
     sale_time TIME,
     customer_id INT,
     gender VARCHAR(15),
     age INT,
     category VARCHAR(15),
     quantiy INT,
     price_per_unit FLOAT,
     cogs FLOAT,
-	total_sale FLOAT)
+    total_sale FLOAT);

-	SELECT * from Retail_sales
+Data Cleaning

+Checking for NULL values across all fields:

-	SELECT * FROM
+SELECT * FROM Retail_sales
-	Retail_sales
 WHERE
     transactions_id IS NULL  OR
     sale_date IS NULL OR
     sale_time IS NULL OR
     customer_id IS NULL OR
     gender IS NULL OR
     age IS NULL OR
     category IS NULL OR
     quantiy IS NULL OR
     price_per_unit IS NULL OR
     cogs IS NULL OR
-	total_sale IS NULL
+    total_sale IS NULL;

-	--Delete null values--
+Deleting records with NULL values to ensure data consistency:

-	DELETE FROM
+DELETE FROM Retail_sales
-	Retail_sales
 WHERE
     transactions_id IS NULL  OR
     sale_date IS NULL OR
     sale_time IS NULL OR
     customer_id IS NULL OR
     gender IS NULL OR
     age IS NULL OR
     category IS NULL OR
     quantiy IS NULL OR
     price_per_unit IS NULL OR
     cogs IS NULL OR
-	total_sale IS NULL
+    total_sale IS NULL;

+Key Analysis Performed

+1. General Sales Insights

+Total Sales Revenue:

+SELECT SUM(total_sale) AS Total_sales FROM Retail_sales;

+Total Number of Unique Customers:

+SELECT COUNT(DISTINCT customer_id) AS total_Customer FROM Retail_sales;

+Total Quantity Sold:

+SELECT SUM(quantiy) AS Total_quantity FROM Retail_sales;

+List of Unique Product Categories:

+SELECT DISTINCT category FROM Retail_sales;

+2. Transaction-based Queries

+Retrieve all sales made on a specific date ('2022-11-5'):

 SELECT * FROM Retail_sales

-	--Total Sales--
-	SELECT sum(total_sale) AS Total_sales FROM Retail_sales

-	--Count of Customer--
-	SELECT COUNT(DISTINCT customer_id) AS total_Customer FROM Retail_sales

-	--Total Qty Sold--
-	SELECT sum(quantiy) AS Total_quantity FROM Retail_sales

-	--Total Categories--
-	SELECT DISTINCT category  FROM Retail_sales

-	--All Sales made on 22-11-5--
+WHERE sale_date = '2022-11-5';

+Find all transactions where the category is 'Clothing' and quantity sold is greater than or equal to 4:

 SELECT * FROM Retail_sales
-	WHERE sale_date = '2022-11-5'

-	--All transactions where category is clothing and qty sold is 4 or more than 4-- SELECT * FROM Retail_sales
-	WHERE category = 'Clothing' AND quantiy >= 4
+WHERE category = 'Clothing' AND quantiy >= 4;

+Retrieve transactions where total sales exceed 1000:

+SELECT * FROM Retail_sales
+WHERE total_sale > 1000;

+3. Category-wise Analysis

-	--Total Sales for each category--
+Total Sales for Each Category:

-	SELECT category, SUM(total_sale) as Total_sales
+SELECT category, SUM(total_sale) AS Total_sales
 FROM Retail_sales
 GROUP BY category
-	ORDER BY 2 DESC
+ORDER BY 2 DESC;

-	--Average age of customers who purchased item from Beauty category-- SELECT AVG(age)
+Average Age of Customers Purchasing Beauty Products:

+SELECT AVG(age) FROM Retail_sales
+WHERE category = 'Beauty';

+Number of Transactions by Gender for Each Category:

+SELECT category, gender, COUNT(transactions_id) AS no_of_transactions
 FROM Retail_sales
-	WHERE category = 'Beauty'

-	--Find all transactions where total sale is greater than 1000-- SELECT *
-	FROM Retail_sales
-	WHERE total_sale >1000

-	--Find number of transaction made by each gender in each category-- SELECT category, gender, COUNT(transactions_id) as no_of_transactions
-	FROM Retail_sales
 GROUP BY category, gender
-	ORDER BY 1
+ORDER BY 1;

-	--Average sale of each month, best selling in each month of year--

-	SELECT * FROM
-	(
-	SELECT EXTRACT(YEAR FROM sale_date ) as year,
-	EXTRACT(MONTH FROM sale_date) as month,
-	AVG(total_sale) as total_sale,
-	RANK() OVER(PARTITION BY EXTRACT(YEAR FROM sale_date ) ORDER BY AVG(total_sale)) as rank
+4. Customer Insights

+Top 5 Customers Based on Highest Total Sales:

+SELECT customer_id, SUM(total_sale) AS Total_sales
 FROM Retail_sales
-	GROUP BY 1,2
-	ORDER BY 1,2
-	) AS t1
-	WHERE rank = 1

-	-- Top 5 Customers based on highest total sales--

-	SELECT customer_id, SUM(total_sale) as Total_sales
-	FROM Retail_sales
 GROUP BY customer_id
 ORDER BY 2 DESC
-	LIMIT 5
+LIMIT 5;

-	-- No. of customers who purchased from each category--
+Number of Customers Who Purchased from Each Category:

 SELECT category, COUNT(DISTINCT customer_id) AS No_of_Customers
 FROM Retail_sales
 GROUP BY category
-	ORDER BY 2 DESC
+ORDER BY 2 DESC;

-	-- Each shift, number of orders, example: Morning <=12, Afternoon 12-17, Evening >=17--

-	WITH Hourly AS
-	(SELECT
-		*,
-		CASE WHEN EXTRACT(HOUR FROM sale_time) <12 THEN 'Morning'
-		WHEN EXTRACT(HOUR FROM sale_time) BETWEEN 12 AND 17 THEN 'Afternoon'
-		ELSE 'Evening'
-		END AS Shift
+5. Time-based Analysis

+Best-Selling Month in Each Year Using Ranking and Aggregation:

-	FROM Retail_sales)
+SELECT * FROM (
-	SELECT shift, COUNT(transactions_id) AS Total_orders
+    SELECT EXTRACT(YEAR FROM sale_date ) AS year,
+    EXTRACT(MONTH FROM sale_date) AS month,
+    AVG(total_sale) AS total_sale,
+    RANK() OVER(PARTITION BY EXTRACT(YEAR FROM sale_date) ORDER BY AVG(total_sale)) AS rank
-	FROM Hourly
+    FROM Retail_sales
-	GROUP BY shift
+    GROUP BY 1,2
-	ORDER BY 2 DESC
+    ORDER BY 1,2
+) AS t1
+WHERE rank = 1;

+Number of Orders in Different Shifts: